jurumliyah/ChatApp/README.md

 ![GitHub Logo](/ChatImages/white.png)

 ### Info
-Application ist tested and works fine.
+Application is tested and works fine.
-There are still many new functions to implement, such as sending files, images, etc.
+There are still many new functions to implement, such as sending files, images, etc., creating and downloading log files (chat history), etc.
 Feel free to download and test it.
 Source Code is in folder [Chat](https://github.com/jurumliyah/ChatApp/tree/master/Chat/) in this [Repository](https://github.com/jurumliyah/ChatApp/).